9 new COVID-19 cases reported…. Latest stats from Meigs, Mason, Gallia - Gallipolis Daily Tribune

 Meigs County

-Meigs County currently has eight active cases and 1,509 total cases (1,351 confirmed, 158 probable) since April 2020, as of Wednesday afternoon’s update from the Meigs County Health Department.
+Meigs County currently has 11 active cases and 1,516 total cases (1,358 confirmed, 158 probable) since April 2020, as of Monday afternoon’s update from the Meigs County Health Department.

 0-9 — 59 cases